-Naufus Ramírez-Figueroa (born and lives in Guatemala City, Guatemala) received a BFA in Media Arts from Emily Carr Institute of Art + Design, Vancouver and MFA from the School of the Art Institute of Chicago.
-Working in drawing, performance, sculpture, and video, Ramírez-Figueroa explores his own displacement during and following the Guatemalan Civil War of 1960–96.
-Borrowing from the languages of folklore, science fiction, and theatre, he reframes historical events and protagonists.
+Naufus Ramírez-Figueroa (born and lives in Guatemala City, Guatemala) received a BFA in Media Arts from Emily Carr Institute of Art + Design, Vancouver and an MFA from the School of the Art Institute of Chicago.
+Working in drawing, performance, sculpture and video, Naufus explores his displacement during and following the Guatemalan Civil War of 1960–1996.
+Borrowing from the languages of folklore, science fiction and theatre, he reframes historical events and protagonists in his work.

 Small Arms Inspection Building